simongoricar/euphony/README.md

   That directory will contain all the transcoded versions of albums from all the artists of all the registered libraries together in one place.
 Euphony will also copy album art and any other data files (as configured).

 ### 1.1 Diffing
 If you run the `transcode` command two times without modifying any of your source libraries, you'll notice that euphony won't re-transcode anything.
 This is because euphony tracks your source files' size and modification date in order to avoid processing albums that haven't changed.

 This is done by storing three types of files:
-- Minimal metadata about each album's tracked files are stored in a file called `.album.source-state.euphony` (in the source album directory) and `.album.transcode-state.euphony` (in the transcoded album directory).
+- Minimal metadata about each album's tracked files is stored in a file called `.album.source-state.euphony` (in the source album directory) and `.album.transcode-state.euphony` (in the transcoded album directory).
 - To detect album and artist removal, euphony also stores the `.library.state.euphony` file at the root of each registered source library.

 Implementation details of this change detection algorithm are available below.